2004

 There are guide rules about how many gliders can safely fly over a given hill or ridge.
 At one site that I used to fly from there was a voluntary limit of 8 gliders flying at any one time.
 If one landed another could take off.
 On one day at this site I counted 15 gliders in the air and seven just about to take off.
 I never even took my glider out of the car.
 I and the other British pilots just went home.
 The Spanish pilots argued and there were near fights.
 I could sympathise with them, they had flown here for years.
 It was their country after all.

 In the picture my glider has been pulled off the ground and is flying above my head.
-You have to kill it
+You have to kill it’s forward motion with the brake lines, otherwise it will fly in front of you and collapse on your head.

 During this manoeuvre you have turned to face the wind and must now run like hell, whilst gently pulling the brake stirrups.
 If you are lucky, within a few strides you are lifted off the ground and you fly away from the hill.
 The upward moving air flowing over Lijar lifts you literally by the seat of your pants and you climb high above the take off area.
 This always gave me a big buzz.